STAR Kids Program Support Unit Operational Procedures Handbook

 PSU staff must contact the individual or LAR within 14 days from the mail date of the above enrollment packet to:

-• Encourage the individual or LAR to complete the enrollment packet and mail it back to HHSC as quickly as possible, if the individual or LAR did not express interest in MDCP.
+• encourage the individual or LAR to complete the enrollment packet and mail it back to PSU staff as quickly as possible, if the individual or LAR did not express interest in MDCP.

-PSU staff can accept the individual’s or LAR’s verbal statement of interest in MDCP.
-PSU staff must document all attempted contacts with the individual, LAR and IDD waiver program staff and any delays in the HEART case record.
+PSU staff can accept the individual or LAR’s verbal statement of interest in MDCP.
+PSU staff must document all contact attempts with the individual, LAR and IDD waiver program staff and any delays in the HEART case record.

-PSU staff must contact the individual or LAR within two business days of the receipt of an enrollment packet that is incomplete, incorrect or missing information to:
+PSU staff must contact the individual or LAR within two business days of receiving an enrollment packet that is incomplete, incorrect or missing information to:

-• Encourage the individual or LAR to complete the enrollment packet and mail it back to HHSC as quickly as possible, if the individual or LAR does not express interest in MDCP.
+• encourage the individual or LAR to complete the enrollment packet and mail it back to PSU staff as quickly as possible, if the individual or LAR does not express interest in MDCP.

 PSU must document all contact attempts in the HEART case record.